Iterative Quantum Amplitude Estimation: Iterative Quantum Amplitude Estimation

 Thus, $\tilde{a} = (a_l + a_u)/2$ leads to an estimate for $a$ with $|a - \tilde{a}| \leq \epsilon$ with a confidence of $1-\alpha$.

 Furthermore, for the total number of $\mathcal{Q}$-applications, $N_{\text{oracle}}$, it holds that

 \end{theorem}

-Note that the maximum number of applications of $\mathcal{Q}$ given in Thm.~\ref{thm:proof_of_convergence} is a loose upper bound since the proof uses Chernoff bound to estimate intermediate confidence intervals in Alg.~\ref{alg:iqae}.
-Using more accurate techniques instead -- such as Clopper-Pearson's confidence interval for Bernoulli distributions \cite{ClopperPearson1934} -- can significantly lower the constant in $N_{\text{max}}$ but is more complex to analyze theoretically.
-In Sec.~\ref{sec:results}, we demonstrate this empirically and provide an average estimate for $N_{\text{max}}(\epsilon, \alpha)$ based on the Clopper-Pearson instead of the Chernoff bound.
+Note that the maximum number of applications of $\mathcal{Q}$ given in Thm.~\ref{thm:proof_of_convergence} is a loose upper bound since the proof uses Chernoff-Hoeffding bound to estimate sufficiently narrow intermediate confidence intervals in Alg.~\ref{alg:iqae}.
+Using more accurate techniques instead, such as Clopper-Pearson's confidence interval for Bernoulli distributions \cite{ClopperPearson1934}, can lower the constant overhead in $N_{\text{oracle}}$ by a factor of 3 (see Appendix \ref{sec:proof_of_convergence_CP}) but is more complex to analyze analytically.
+In Sec.~\ref{sec:results}, we demonstrate how this two approaches perform empirically.

-In Alg.~\ref{alg:find_k}, we require that $K_{i+1} / K_i \geq 2$, otherwise we continue with $K_i$.
-The choice of the lower bound is somewhat arbitrary and our proof can be adjusted to any value strictly larger than one.
-However, in practice, the chosen lower bound was working very well.
+In Alg.~\ref{alg:find_k}, we require that $K_{i+1} / K_i \geq r = 2$, otherwise we continue with $K_i$.
+The choice of the lower bound $r$ is optimal in the proof, i.e. it gives us the lowest coefficient for the upper bound (see Appendix~\ref{thm:proof_of_convergence}).
+Moreover, the chosen lower bound was working very well in practice.

+In Alg.~\ref{alg:iqae} we imposed the "no-overshooting" condition in order to ensure, that we do not make unnecessary measurement shots at last iterations of the algorithm.
+This condition also allows us to keep constants small in the proof (see condition (\ref{eq:Kt})).
+It utilizes a quantity $L_{\text{max}}$ - the maximum possible error, which could be returned on a given iteration using $N_{\text{shots}}$ measurements.
+It is calculated before the start of the algorithm for chosen $\epsilon$, $\alpha$ and number of shots $N_{\text{shots}}$.
+It also depends on the type of chosen confidence interval.
+For Chernoff-Hoeffding one can write a direct analytical expression: